You use Agora Cloud Proxy to ensure reliable connectivity for your users when they connect from an environment with a restricted network.

 When the request succeeds, Cloud Proxy sends back the proxy information.

-Video SDK sends signaling and media data to Cloud Proxy, which forwards this data to Agora SD-RTN™.
+Voice SDK sends signaling and media data to Cloud Proxy, which forwards this data to Agora SD-RTN™.

 In order to follow this procedure you must have: